last-ent/last-ent.github.io/posts/adts-in-practice.md

 - Extracting user id & password from the request
 - Checks them against an authorization service
-- Retrieves user's information from database
+- Retrieves User's Information from database
 - Returns User Information in response

 {{% promptmid %}}

-In order to write the ADTs we first need to understand the possible states in each layer.
+In order to write the ADTs we first need to understand the flow of our system.

-We know that the authentication server & our own server will respond with one of the typical HTTP statuses (we will use a simpler set for this example).
-We will similarly assume smaller set of states for the database.
-We will discuss these further in later section.

 The following server diagram and ADTs(possible states) give us a good idea of how we want to design our system.